diogohalmeida/FEUP-PRI-PROJ/README.md

 # FEUP-PRI-PROJ
-Project for Information Processing and Recovery Class
+Project for Information Retrieval and Processing Class